Usability

 Does anyone find it interesting the note for required fields is after the fields?

 There have been a few books and web posts, but for the most part, web form design hasn’t changed that much since 1996.
-Form fields are left on a white background with a grey line around them (some sites, like this WordPress blog software I’m using, has a lighter grey line around the form fields for design purposes).
+Form fields are left on a white background with a grey line around them.
+Some sites, like this WordPress blog software I’m using, have a lighter grey line around the form fields for design purposes.

-On some sites, form fields are in columns so they’re next to each other so the user really has to work at it.
+On other sites, form fields are in columns so that they’re next to each other, making the user to really have to work at it.

 Given eight form fields, users will fill out all eight.

-I’ve run countless tests, and the result in most of them is users will try to fill out every single form field.
+I’ve run countless of tests and the result in most of them is that users will try to fill out every single form field.
 This includes the second address field we all know so well even if they don’t have a second address.

 Form fields are one of those things that users expect to fill out every single field, because they don’t want to have to figure out error messages when they are wrong.
-Because they have been trained that most web forms are ineffective, they do as much work as possible (bad solution number 1) or walk away (worse solution number 2), leaving either a frustrated user, a lost sale, or both.
+They have been trained that most web forms are ineffective, they do as much work as possible (bad solution number 1) or walk away (worse solution number 2), leaving either a frustrated user, a lost sale or both.

 disneyshoppingDisney Shopping

-I’m using this particular design pattern on other sites because at Disney Shopping and a few other sites I’ve worked on, this is the design pattern I’ve enforced.
-It’s simple, doesn’t interfere with the form because error messages are usually below the form field, and it’s easy to scan for it.
+I’m using this particular design pattern on other sites, because at Disney Shopping and a few other sites I’ve worked on, this is the design pattern I’ve enforced.
+It’s doesn’t interfere with the form because the error messages are usually below the form field, and it’s easy to scan for it.

 Why am I enforcing it?

-Because changing it from the asterisk to this example, form completions are up, across the board.
+Because, changing Required Fields from the asterisk to this example increases form completions across the board.
 We’ve tested it, and it works.

 Any questions?